deepakshrma/deno-by-example/docs/advanced_react_ssr.md

   }
 ```

-Since we are using unstable API `deno.bundle`, You have to update `package.json` and add more flags.
+Since we are using unstable API `deno.emit`, You have to update `package.json` and add more flags.
 Same time, We are using DOM with typescript.
 So we have to add custom `tsconfig.json`.

 ```json title="package.json"
 {